Get all the latest data for Makassar

 What's the biggest ownership mistake foreigners make in Makassar right now?

-The single biggest mistake is buying a property under a nominee arrangement where the title sits in an Indonesian citizen's name and the foreign buyer relies on side contracts for protection.
+The single biggest ownership mistake foreigners make in Makassar is relying on a nominee structure, where the property is registered in an Indonesian national's name while the foreigner relies on side contracts or private agreements to "protect" their investment.

 Which visa or residency status changes what I can do in Makassar?